Landing Page vs Website: What’s the Difference?

 3. Cover Different Groups of Audiences

 The cost and time consuming of building a landing page are respectively lower than building a website.
-Therefore, many companies are don’t mind to have a few different landing pages to target a different market segment.
+Therefore, many companies don’t mind having a few different landing pages to target a different market segment.

 – Price and etc.